 Visual Enhancement Side

 The proper use of colors has a strong influence on the appearance of your website.
 Color theory can be followed in order to reflect the right theme.
 Colors play a significant role in the design of your website, and choosing them effectively is one of the hardest tasks.
 You can’t just prepare a list of all colors and choose the first 6 or the last 6.
 The use of colors requires proper information.
 Every color reflects your business.
 You can choose your favorite one too, but make sure that it will look good.
 For instance, you shouldn’t use pink for a blog on cars or brown or black for a girlish website.
 Another option is that you can mix different colors to create a good look.
-For more information about colors, take a look at this page.

 The first thing that you should do for your layout is understand what your visitors actually want, then use this information to prepare your layout.
 Here, I am not referring to visitors’ needs; I am referring to the user-friendliness of your website regarding layout.